hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 ## The Functions of Movie AIs

-Story drives every big decision in movies and television, and so I think we can describe movie AIs as serving one of three different story functions: character, plot device, or background.
+Story drives every big decision in movies and television, and so I think we can describe movie AIs as serving one of three different story functions: character, plot device, or non-story AI.
 These categories are not all mutually exclusive.

 **Science fiction AI characters are essentially modified people.** Movie AIs are human with individual twists or quirks.
 The sympathetic ones may be emotionally naive, like Data in Star Trek, wanting to learn about being human.
 (Data is sometimes described as an [autistic character](https://autistic-characters.fandom.com/wiki/Data_(Star_Trek)), and as [a favorite of autistic viewers](https://www.startrek.com/news/i-am-not-a-robot).)
 In Terminator 2, the protagonist terminator is an emotionally-distant father figure to John Connor.
 WALL-E is lonely and childlike but discovers love.
 The Blade Runner AIs are tragic people.
 Kryten in Red Dwarf is a comic sidekick.
 Unsympathetic AI characters tend to be psychopathic murderers (i.e., humans lacking empathy), like most Terminators, HAL 9000, Ultron, M3GAN, and PAL in the Mitchells vs. The Machines.
 Popular video game characters use similar tropes, like psychopathic GLaDOS and Wheatley or the comic sidekick Claptrap.